Bobby Goodman

 Robert O. Goodman (born 30 November 1956) is a former United States Navy bombardier–navigator.
 He was shot down in his A-6 Intruder over Lebanon on 4 December 1983.
 Captured upon ejection from his stricken plane, he was held captive for 30 days.
 His release on 3 January 1984 was facilitated by Jesse Jackson.

+Early life

+Goodman was born in San Juan, Puerto Rico on 30 November 1956.
+He is a 1978 graduate of the US Naval Academy.
+His father is a retired Air Force Lieutenant Colonel.